tribalfs/GalaxyMaxHzPub/README.md

    * Set refresh rates for low battery state.
    * Quick settings shortcut
    * Tasker plugin support
+   * Configure separate default refresh rates when folded for supported samsung z-fold [premium]

 * Refresh rate mode switcher(Normal, Adaptive or High)[^1]
    * Set you device motion smoothness mode to stationary refresh rates (high mode) for better smoothness if so desired on Samsung devices with native Adaptive motion smoothness with a little trade-off to the battery.
-   * Apply adaptive refresh rate mod on device that don't natively support adaptive refresh rate mode [premium][^1]
+   * Adaptive refresh rate mod on devices that don't natively support adaptive refresh rate mode [premium][^1]
    * Tasker plugin support

 * Per-app refresh rate settings:
-   * Set different refresh rate settings for every app to either adaptive or static [premium].
+   * Configure different refresh rate settings for different apps, either adaptive or static [premium].

 * Keep selected refresh rate mode on power saving mode [premium]
    * Prevent system from switching to Standard mode when power saving mode is enabled
    * GMH will automatically apply a workaround to bypass 60Hz limitation on Power Saving Mode (PSM) on supported Samsung smartphones [^1].
-      Devices with OneUI5+ and those few with OneUI4.* require extra steps[^3] except when rooted with Magist and LSPosed module installed.
+     Devices with OneUI5+ and those few with OneUI4.* require extra steps[^3] except when rooted with Magisk and using Xposed/LSPosed module.

 #### Screen-off Mods: